If a chemical burn injury has set you back, we'll help you move forward

-If any of above are not done, and an employee suffers a chemical burn as a result, the employer could be deemed negligent.
+If any of the above is not done, and an employee suffers a chemical burn as a result, your employer could be deemed negligent.

-For example, if a labourer was made to work knee deep in concrete for hours without being told of the risks and suffered chemical burns as a result, the employer would be liable.
+For example, if a building site labourer was made to work knee-deep in concrete for hours without being told of the risks and suffered chemical burns as a result, the employer would be liable.

 Likewise, if a factory worker suffered burns from industrial cleaning products but the employer had not provided suitable protective equipment or did not act fast enough in treatment, liability would again rest with them.